MattDoesAThing/yuzu-wiki/Building-for-Windows.md

 ./bin/yuzu.exe
 ```

-**Note!
-This build is not a static build meaning that you need to include all of the dlls with the exe in order to use it.**
+* *(Note: This build is not a static build meaning that you need to include all of the DLLs with the .exe in order to use it!)*

 ### Building without Qt (Optional)